Lcrypto/EDSRGAN-3D/README.md

         else:
             restore = './validatedCheckpoints/epoch-250-PSNR-26.706900875139965.ckpt'
 ```
- Toy trained model using 9 images and validation using 1 image from div2K dataset, but you can use you images or full DIV2K full dataset.
+ Toy trained model using 9 images and validation using 1 image from div2K dataset, but you can use your images or full DIV2K full dataset.
 Run download_2k_dataset.sh to download DIV2K images and place in folders for conversion.